EgorBo/EgorBo.github.io/_posts/2020-05-12-opt-for-llvm-guide.md

 	<figcaption>High-level architecture for C++ AOT scenario.</figcaption>
 </figure>

 `opt` is a console application, it accepts LLVM IR and optimizes it using a loop of analysis and transformation phases (produces optimized LLVM IR as an output).
 Then `llc` (a console app as well) emits machine code/assembly. `opt` is basically a PassManager with some generic (actually, C/C++-friendly) order of optimization passes.
 Other languages or JIT-compilers should use their own order of passes.
 Thus, when we introduce a new optimization in LLVM we improve many programming languages at once!
 E.g. Rust, Swift, C, C++, C# (Mono and Burst) - all of them use LLVM as a primary back-end.
-I asume you're familiar with some LLVM IR basics such as SSA-form, and If you're not I highly recommend watching/reading these:
+I assume you're familiar with some LLVM IR basics such as SSA-form, and If you're not I highly recommend watching/reading these:

 - [LLVM IR Tutorial (2019 EuroLLVM)](https://www.youtube.com/watch?v=m8G_S5LwlTo)
 - [How Clangs compiles a function](https://blog.regehr.org/archives/1605)